 Striped bass stopped naturally reproducing in the St Johns River by the early 1970s.
 The striped bass stocks in the St. Johns river started in 1972.
 Further developments in the hatchery led to large-scale productions of the sunshine bass in 1981.
 The FWC and USFWS have stocked over 20 million stripers and 10 million sunshine in the last 40 years.
 The stocking in the Florida river served to restore the fishing for stripers by increasing the striper population and providing fishermen with exceptional angling opportunities.

 Striped Bass Fishing

-Stripers are among the most sought after gamefish in the United States.
+Stripers are among the most sought-after gamefish in the United States.
 The most popular striped bass fishing methods are trolling, fly fishing, shore fishing, and night fishing.
 Stripers that live in brackish or salt water are more sensitive to tides and currents.
 These fish most often live near structures.
-When they in open water, they are most likely focusing on large schools of bait.
+When they are in open water, they are most likely focusing on large schools of bait.

 This species can thrive in almost every type of coastal environment.
 Structure points are the best place to start locating their holding spots.
-Look for ledges, rip lines, rocks, inlets, depressions, and any area that has features offering a place for a fish to lie in ambush.
+Look for ledges, rip lines, rocks, inlets, depressions, and any area with features offering a place for a fish to lie in ambush.

-A striper rig often consists of 4 to 8 feet of monofilament or fluorocarbon leader joined with the mainline then tied to the lure.
-There are bag limits and size limits to protect the young striped fish and enable them to grow and protect the population from overfishing.
+A striper rig often consists of 4 to 8 feet of monofilament or fluorocarbon leader joined with the mainline and then tied to the lure.
+There are bag and size limits to protect the young striped fish and enable them to grow and protect the population from overfishing.